gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Regions is a mapping to the correct AMI for the machine image in the supported regions.
+<p>Regions is a mapping to the correct AMI for the machine image in the supported regions.</p>
-TODO @Roncossek add &ldquo;// deprecated&rdquo; once aws cloudprofiles are migrated to use CapabilitySets</p>
 </td>
 </tr>
 <tr>